lneely/pcloudcc-lneely/README.md

 > quit, q  - exits the command prompt, daemon continues running in background

-### Startup

-When everything is configured, you can run pcloudcc as a daemon on system startup by adding the following command to your startup scripts (distribution-specific):

-> pcloudcc -u example@myemail.com -d

 ## Warning

 **Stopping daemon will break pending background transfers!**